jasalinasjr/ctrlesc.xyz/_posts/2023-7-2-memoryleak.md

 i made a malware repository to keep any samples i come across archived. you can find that here: [malwarez](https://github.com/jsalinas212/malwarez)

-at some point, i'll get around to deobfuscating this thing. for now, i just created a separate branch in the local repo so i can have a look at it.
+at some point, i'll get around to deobfuscating this thing to pull some info out of it. for now, i just created a separate branch in the local repo so i can have a look at it.

 ### // block_list >